Cxmrykk/Corolla-Clock/README.md

         - VBUS: VCC
         - 3.3V: 3.3V
         - GND: GND
-    - After they are soldered, trim the ends off so that they don't touch<br>(on the top of the board, not the cables)
+    - After soldering, trim the ends to prevent contact (trim the top of the board, not the cables)
-    - Solder the other side of the cables to the PCB (use the pin map above)
+    - Solder the other ends of the cables to the PCB (refer to the pin map above)
-    - Double check all pins are soldered and none of them are touching
+    - Verify that all pins are soldered and none are touching

-5. **Clock Removal & Assembly**
+6. **Clock Removal and Assembly**
-    - Take out the clock by following a tutorial on youtube
+    - Remove the clock by following a tutorial on YouTube
-    - Disassemble the clock by following a tutorial on youtube (Be careful, the clock housing clips are brittle)
+    - Disassemble the clock by following a tutorial on YouTube (Exercise caution as the clock housing clips are brittle)
-    - Empty the existing buttons, take out the existing circuit board.
+    - Remove the existing buttons and circuit board
-    - Attach the new PCB to the clock housing (use the existing screw to secure it in place)
+    - Secure the new PCB to the clock housing using the existing screw
-    - Insert the 3D printed mount and buttons (the mount will need some force to shove it in properly)
+    - Insert the 3D printed mount and buttons (some force may be required for proper insertion)
     - Insert the Screen and PCB:
         - The USB-C port should be on the right side.
-LILYGO logo should be upright (same orientation as clock housing)
+The LILYGO logo should be upright (same orientation as clock housing)
         - Insert the screen first, then clip in the rest of the housing (with the PCB attached)
-    - Finally, put the clock back in and put everything back together in your car.
+    - Finally, reinstall the clock and reassemble your car.

-7. **Changing Alignment and Time**
+7. **Adjusting Alignment and Time**
-    - Press the reset button (`:00`) to toggle the mode overlay.
+    - Press the reset button (`:00`) to toggle the mode overlay
-    - Press the hour button twice (`H`) to cycle to the vertical positioning menu.
+    - Press the hour button twice (`H`) to cycle to the vertical positioning menu
-    - Press the reset button once more and hold the `H` and `M` buttons to move the screen up/down.
+    - Press the reset button once more and hold the `H` and `M` buttons to adjust the screen position
-    - Adjust screen position as required.
-You should be able to read the text now.
+    - Adjust the screen position as needed for clear text readability
     - Configure your clock as required (Set time, align screen, colours, sizing, brightness, etc)